xukechu/Babel-Markdown/README.md

 ### Highlights
 - **Progressive translation preview**: streams segments as they finish translating.
 - **Markdown fidelity**: preserves headings, lists, tables, and code blocks exactly.
+- **One-click exports**: right-click any Markdown to export the rendered preview as PNG or PDF; translation preview panel also supports direct export.
 - **Adaptive batching & parallelism**: merges short sections and balances concurrency for responsive yet stable runs.
 - **Caching & recovery**: reuses previous translations and falls back to cached or placeholder content when errors occur.
 - **OpenAI-compatible API support**: customize base URL, model, language, and timeout for any compatible provider.